robinjmurphy/kubernetes-example/README.md

 Image: robinjmurphy/kubernetes-example-service-a:v1.0.0
 ```

-Calling the service should return the `v1.0.0` response:
+Calling the service should return the version `1.0.0` response:

 ```bash
 curl $(minikube service service-a --url)
 # Hello from Service A (Version 1.0.0) 👋
 ```

-Now that version `1.0.0` of each service is deployed, let's deploy a new version a new version of `service-a`.
-This is as simple as updating the image tags in the configuration file to point to a new version (`2.0.0`) and running `kubectl apply`.
+Now that version `1.0.0` of each service is deployed, let's deploy a new version of `service-a`.
+This is as simple as updating the image tag in the configuration file to point to a new version (`2.0.0`) and running `kubectl apply`.

-Let's first update the image in [kubernetes.yaml](kubernetes.yaml):
+Let's first update the `image` field in [kubernetes.yaml](kubernetes.yaml):

 ```
 # ...